gvanrossum/patma/proto_pep_notes.rst

           print("Not an outstanding input")

-If evaluating a guard raises an exception, it is propagated onwards rather than fail the match arm.
+If evaluating a guard raises an exception, it is propagated onwards rather than fail the case clause.
 Names that appear in a pattern are bound before the guard succeeds.
 So this will work::

   values = [0]